YetiGoodbye/cleanup-debug-loader/README.md

 };
 ```
 ## Configuration
 Loader supports several options.
-To recognize if this is development environment, `mode` option should be presented in webpack configuration.
-You can also change start marker (default is #) and hallmarks for dev and nondev modes (defaults `+` and `-`) with a
+To find out if this is development environment, loader user `mode` webpack option.
+So it should be presented in configuration file.
+You can also change start marker (default is #) and hallmarks for dev and nondev modes (defaults `+` and `-`).
 ##### little attention
 All options are injected directly into regexp.
 So if changing defaults, do it with caution if using special regexp characters (should be wrapped with square brackets).